 GeneX started with a captive-hatched animal.
 An amazing, very odd girl with melted sides and unique belly striping that is closer to center of the belly than typical belly striping.

 The original GeneX female was put directly into my Pied project the first year and reproduced her look in her first offspring.
-The following season her linage produced the first Yellowbelly Pied (aka Pumpkin Pied) here at JKR way back in 2008.
+The following season her linage produced the world-s first Yellowbelly Pied (aka Pumpkin Pied) here at JKR way back in 2008.

 Photos are below – for more info, keep scrolling to the bottom.